allejo/allejo.io/_posts/2017-06-10-bzflag-tutorial-pt-1.md

 ### 3. Defining Behavior

-After we've specified to the server that we want to listen to this event, we now have to define what needs to happen when that event is triggered; we do this in the `Event()` function.
-In this function, we'll be defining the behavior for **all** of the events we're listening to so I'll be using a switch block to handle the behavior for each event (only one event in this plug-in's case) but I can also use an if statement.
+After we've specified to the server that we want to listen to this event, we now have to define what needs to happen when that event is triggered; we do this in the `Event()` method.
+In this method, we'll be defining the behavior for **all** of the events we're listening to so I'll be using a switch block to handle the behavior for each event (only one event in this plug-in's case) but I can also use an if statement.

-Using the plug-in generator, here's what I've got as the definition for our `Event()` function.
+Using the plug-in generator, here's what I've got as the definition for our `Event()` method.
 For each event, we're given a `bz_EventData` object that we can cast into more specific objects based on the event.
 Some events are used for notification purposes only and do not have any objects you can cast `bz_EventData` to; for `bz_eRawChatMessageEvent`, we're given `bz_ChatEventData_V2`.

 ```cpp
 void ChatNotifier::Event (bz_EventData* eventData)